AhmadDayoub/Quiz-App/README.md

 ### Built with

-- React Js
+- JS
-- scss
+- HTML
-- JSX
+- CSS